aman-sharma-16/fullstack-Digit-Detection-app/README.md

 # Full Digits Detection App

 A full-stack web application that classifies digits from user input.
-Users can provide an image and the app predicts the corresponding digit using a machine learning model.
+Users writes on canvas and the app predicts the corresponding digit using a machine learning model.

 ### ⚡ Testing with 8×8 Grayscale Matrices

-Currently, the app accepts **image input only**.
+Currently, the app accepts **canvas drawings**.
 During testing, we also tried providing **8×8 grayscale matrices** as input.

 - The ML model itself achieves **>89% accuracy** on the dataset.
 - Prediction errors occur in the app due to **mismatch between the frontend grayscale mapping and the format expected by the model**.